 - If you can’t change the chains, pull the chains through and hook them back to themselves (doubled as shown first in the above video), or use a connector or split link to make a loop.
 Physically shortening the chains is much safer.

 - Some minor, incidental twisting of the chain is fine, but the links should never fold over each other.
 Don’t use twisting to shorten a chain.

 - Talking about trailer safety chains in this way makes it seem like a catastrophic event is going to happen to everyone tomorrow.
-That’s just not the case.
+Of course, that’s not the case.
 Most people live and tow a lifetime and don’t have an issue.
-However, it does happen, so don’t just blow-off the safety issues.
-Take the time to fit them properly, and to check things thoroughly.
-Avoid twisting safety chains and the odds are good you’ll be just fine.
+However, accidents happen, so don’t ever get complacent and blow-off the safety issues.
+Take the time to attach and fit them properly, then to check things thoroughly – often.
+Avoid twisting safety chains and the odds are good if something happens, the chains will hold.

 Ways To Improve

 There are products made to easily adjust chain length.
 Here is our product review of a good one.